intel/wayland-tracker/README.md

 Future work and improvement ideas
 ---------------------------------

-* ["pcap" output mode] (https://github.com/bos/pcap) for analysing log files with WireShark
+* ["pcap" output mode](https://github.com/bos/pcap) for analysing log files with WireShark
 * "simple" output mode with human-readable output and one line messages
 * use quickcheck for testing parsing and log formats
+* profiling and performance improvements
   * handle message parsing and log output in separate OS thread?
-* use hashmap instead of trees in static maps (such as interfaces)
+  * use hashmap instead of trees in static maps (such as interfaces)?
+  * bytestrings everywhere?